PaulleDemon/font-tester-chrome/roadmap.md

 ### 3.0.0
-- [x] Find ways to display the fonts in dropdown itself (try showing fonts as images instead, like canva does) 👑
+- [x] Find ways to display the fonts in dropdown itself 👑